Last updated 7th March 2023.

 2. Customer’s Users Data: Personal Data collected and generated when a Customer’s User opens a user account, manages the services We provide to the Customer and interacts with us including:

-3. Technical Data: We will collect and store Members time zone upon registration, then all relevant IP addresses to Members and other end users accessing the Site along with their login data, browser type and version, operating system and platform, and other technology on the devices they use to access Our Site.
+3. Technical and Location Data: We will collect and store Members time zone and country upon registration, then all relevant IP addresses to Members and other end users accessing the Site along with their login data, browser type and version, operating system and platform, and other technology on the devices they use to access Our Site.

 4. Personal Information within Member Content: